 Our Large 2' x 3' CW Key is used by attendees to see how accurately and speedily they could send using their foot (standing) or their 'fanny' (squatting down).

-The 2' by 3' code key is a very large version of standard code key (about 3" x 5") used by hams for continuous wave (CW) transmissions using morse code dits, dahs and spaces.
+The 2' by 3' code key built in 1993 by Richard Schappe is a very large version of standard code key (about 3" x 5") used by hams for continuous wave (CW) transmissions using morse code dits, dahs and spaces.
 Morse code was originated by Samuel Morse in New Jersey in 1838 for wired telegraph communications.
 It was used for wireless telegraph communication (radio) and later for transatlantic telegraph communications before AM transmissions became common in the 1920s.

 One of the most famous CW signals sent by radio was SOS sent by the SS Slavonia in 1909 (the first use of SOS).
 Operators employed by Guglielmo Marconi's Wireless Telegraph Company also made the SOS distress call famous when sent from the RMS Titanic in 1912.